Morning in the cavern brought only the harsh, rhythmic thrum of the [Flawless Basilisk Mana Core].

 "I know."

 Allison stood.
-She wasn't wearing her tactical rig — just the undershirt and clean cargo pants she'd changed into when the blood-stained gear had finally become intolerable.
+She wasn't wearing her tactical rig.
+She just wore the undershirt and clean cargo pants she had changed into.
 She felt exposed in a way that had nothing to do with armor.

 She looked at Maddie once more.
-Maddie had already turned back to the embers, her profile lit in orange and violet, her jaw set in the way that meant she'd decided something she wasn't going to announce.
+Maddie had already turned back to the embers.
+Her profile lit in orange and violet.

 Allison walked toward the tent.
 She gripped the canvas flap.
 Her fingers weren't shaking anymore.